MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/uniformgridlayoutitemsstretch.md

 ## -description

-Defines constants that specify how items are sized to fill the available space.
+Defines constants that specify how items are sized to fill the available space in a [UniformGridLayout](uniformgridlayout.md).

 ## -enum-fields